Cindy-gogo/113-2-5G-Team-8/README.md

 2. **Cost Function Construction** _ Builds a **sum of squared residuals** function that compares:
    - Estimated distance from UE to each gNB
-   - Measured distance from TOA × speed of light建立殘差平方和函數
+   - Measured distance from TOA × speed of light

 3. **Optimization**
    Uses `fminsearch` to minimize the residual function and find the best-fitting position.